About the Lishman Health Research

 - From Research to Health Promotion

-Lishman Health was established in 1997, largely by health professionals and Rotarians.
+Lishman Health Research was established in 1997, largely by health professionals and Rotarians.
 Initially the Val Lishman Health Research Foundation, it was named to honour the inspirational work of Dr Val Lishman, the first specialist surgeon to practise in south-west Western Australia.
 The Foundation is guided by Dr Lishman’s example of selfless service and concern for holistic health.

-It is the belief of Lishman Health that health research helps the community in the following ways:
+It is the belief of Lishman Health Research that health research helps the community in the following ways:

 - Local research seeks answers to local health problems, benefiting the whole community